Q1. What is the SA Live Music Club?

 Q5.
 I haven’t done the Weekend Warriors Program.
 Can I still join the SA Live Music Club?

 A. Yes, subject to a membership cap, waiting list and joining fee.
-People who have not completed a Round of the Weekend Warriors Program may apply in writing and be proposed and seconded by two current financial members.
+You may apply in writing and be proposed and seconded by two current financial members.
 There is a joining fee and a cap on the number of members admitted to the Club.
 If the Club is full, applications will be added to a waiting list and processed when vacancies become available in order of time and date of receipt of the application.

 Please click here to download information about How to Apply.